EDI API Server User Guide

 • The API server parses a chunk of EDI items from the input.

-• For each item in the chunk, the API server converts it to the target format and writes the result to the output.
+• For each item in the chunk, the API server converts the item to JSON, NDJSON, or CSV and writes the result to the output.

 The item type depends on the transaction type.
 For 837 transactions, each item is a claim (CLM segment).
 For 835 transactions, each item is a payment (CLP segment).
 For 834 transactions, each item is a member coverage record (INS segment).
 For all other transaction types, each item is the full transaction (ST segment).